 Before, in her younger years, Myrtle was a pretty easygoing dog.
 She played heartily with vigor and was the perfect family pet.

 Upon examination, Myrtle showed classic signs of Yin Deficiency.
-She had a bright red tongue with a very little saliva.
+She had a bright red tongue with very little saliva.
 In addition, Myrtle panted excessively and felt warm to the touch.

-What is Yin Deficiency in a Dog?
+What Is Yin Deficiency in a Dog?

 Yin and Yang are Chinese terms used to describe the opposites in the world.
 Yin is the cool, the night, the female, the passive, the moon, etc. Yang is the opposite.
 A dog that is Yin Deficient is a dog that is lacking in those things that constitute Yin in a dog’s body.